sgoedecke/llama2.js/runrb-notes.md

 ---

 OK so, stepping back further - what _is_ a NN?
 It's a deliberately complex apparatus with a lot of different knobs and levers, which during the training process get set to some configuration that seems to work pretty well.
 The architecture of a NN is often choices that make the machine more complex, or widen the number of things each knob can do, in order to increase the chance of landing on a useful configuration by trial and error.
+But you can't just stack complexity forever, or it'll be impossible to find any useful configuration.
+So you have to make tradeoffs.

+---

+Can you do confidence estimates by estimating difference between logits?
+Yes, trivially.
+Even a naive "difference between the first and third logit" works well, and gives the results you'd expect for prompts that are in and out of domain.

+I really should implement actual sampling

+---

+We can divide LLM development into a few different domains:

+- Innovating model architecture: e.g. adding RoPE, SwiGLU, changing head sizes/counts
+- Training new models: acquiring datasets, trying lots of things, etc
+- Inferencing: making changes during the forward pass step, such as my `-e emphasis` work or exposing the attention weights
+- Post-processing: making changes after the logits are produced, such as my confidence estimates work or grammar-aware logit sampling (which I haven't yet done)
+- Prompt engineering, agents, and chaining: engineering a system around a text-in/text-out LLM API

+This is roughly in order of difficulty/effort.
+You can do the last one (and maybe _some_ post-processing) against the OpenAI API.
+You can do inferencing and post-processing by messing around with a simple local model, like me.
+But you can't innovate architecture or train without a lot of compute and time.